 I taught myself how to crochet without having any instruction or even anyone to really help me learn.
 I spent a ton of time searching different terms, techniques, and how-to guides online.
 Eventually, I did learn to crochet, but it was a much more time-intensive and frustrating process than it needed to be.

-I wish I had been able to buy a crochet kit because it would have streamlined my learning curve and made the entire process much more enjoyable!
+I wish I had been able to buy a crochet kit at the start of my crocheting journey, because it would have streamlined my learning curve and made the entire process much more enjoyable!
 In addition to saving time and frustration, here are more benefits for beginners using a crochet starter kit:

-- Designed for beginners – new skills are introduced at the appropriate times to eliminate any feelings of overwhelm from the process of growing your skillset so that it’s enjoyable.
+- Designed for beginners – New skills are introduced at the appropriate times to eliminate any feelings of being overwhelmed.
+The process of grows your skillset so that it’s enjoyable.

-- Convenient – there’s no need to spend an hour standing in the crochet aisle of your local craft store trying to figure out what needle size you need (only to return it when you finally figure out you bought the wrong one).
-The box contains every item you need to complete your project, saving you time, money, and frustration!
+- Convenient – There’s no need to spend an hour standing in the crochet aisle of your local craft store trying to figure out what hook size you need (only to return it when you finally figure out you bought the wrong one).
+The box contains every item you need to complete your specific project, saving you time, money, and frustration!

 These kits help beginners to have fun while also learning a new skill.
-At the same time, advanced crocheters can benefit from using kits when they want to try a new type of project.
+At the same time, crocheters of all skill levels can benefit from using kits when they want to try a new type of crochet for their next project.
+The only thing you need to worry about is setting aside the time to get crocheting!

 Frequently Asked questions about Crochet Kits For Beginners